michael2012z/BitBible/markdown/JPS/files/Gen.md

 6. So Jacob came to Luz, which is in the land of Canaan--the same is Beth-el--he and all the people that were with him.

-7. And he built there an altar, and called the place El-beth-el,That is, The God of Beth-el. because there G-d was revealed unto him, when he fled from the face of his brother.
+7. And he built there an altar, and called the place El-beth-el,

-8. And Deborah Rebekah's nurse died, and she was buried below Beth-elThat is, The oak of weeping. under the oak; and the name of it was called Allon-bacuth.
+8. And Deborah Rebekah's nurse died, and she was buried below Beth-el

 9. And G-d appeared unto Jacob again, when he came from Paddan-aram, and blessed him.